NumberEater/website/README.md

 # website
-Freidn and I are making website for our buisness
+My friend and I are creating a website for a buisness he didn't agree too, I hope you enjoy!